(13 November 2014)

 “Self-insurance” means the assumption or retention of the risk of loss by the contractor, whether voluntarily or involuntarily.
 Self-insurance includes the deductible portion of purchased insurance.

-“Senior procurement executive” means the individual appointed pursuant to section 16(3) of the Office of Federal Procurement Policy Act (41 U.S.C.
-414(3)) who is responsible for management direction of the acquisition system of the executive agency, including implementation of the unique acquisition policies, regulations, and standards of the executive agency.
+“Senior procurement executive” means the individual appointed pursuant to 41 U.S.C.
+1702 (c) who is responsible for management direction of the acquisition system of the executive agency, including implementation of the unique acquisition policies, regulations, and standards of the executive agency.

 “Service-disabled veteran-owned small business concern”—